kensanata/advent/README.md

 # Advent of Code

-[Advent of Code](http://adventofcode.com/) "a series of small programming puzzles for a variety of skill levels."
-I'm going to try to solve in various programming languages.
+[Advent of Code](http://adventofcode.com/) is "a series of small programming puzzles for a variety of skill levels."
+I'm going to try to solve these puzzles in various programming languages.

 The code I wrote and the wording of the questions is dedicated to the [public domain](LICENSE).
 The actual wording of the original